 New York’s economic picture is much healthier than it was during the depths of the Great Recession.
-Although the economy may not be racing ahead at the rate it was a few years ago during the build-up to the housing bubble, it certainly has escaped the abyss and is growing at a nice rate.
-This has important implications for the housing market.
+Although the economy may not be racing ahead at the rate it was a few years ago during the build-up to the housing bubble, it certainly has escaped the abyss and is growing at an excellent rate.
+This has significant implications for the housing market.

 Not surprisingly, the housing market has picked up as the economy has expanded and employers have started hiring.
 According to the S&P/Case Shiller Home Price Index, New York City’s prices hit a high level in 2006, before plummeting to recent low levels in 2009.
 Prices scraped along these levels, before picking up in 2012, and last year saw a nice gain.

 Barring an unforeseen shock, such as a geopolitical event, the economy seems poised for another year of growth.
 For instance, the IMF forecasts the U.S. GDP will expand at a 2.8% rate this year.
 Although the bitterly cold weather earlier this year, including in the populous Northeast region, probably held down growth, the impact is expected to be temporary.
 In fact, the Federal Reserve is confident enough to cut back on quantitative easing, or the purchase of long-term Treasury securities and mortgage-backed bonds.

 While mortgage rates may rise.
 As a result, it is still at very low levels by historical standards.
 As the economy improves, it becomes self-sustaining as a more confident consumer increases spending.
 While we may not return to the bubble days anytime soon, that is not sustainable and inevitably ends badly.
 However, the housing market could continue picking up steam as employment picks up, and those with jobs grow more confident they will remain gainfully employed.